gdamjan/tt-rss-service/README.md

 portablectl attach --enable --now tt-rss
 ```

-The service **has** to be configured in the `/etc/tt-rss/config.env` file before it's started, see bellow.
+The service **has** to be configured in the `/etc/tt-rss/config.php` file before it's started, see bellow.
 All state will be kept in `/var/lib/private/tt-rss`.

 The running service is available via the `/run/tt-rss.sock` uwsgi
 socket that can be used in nginx.
+I choose to use an nginx out of the service
+so that it can be shared with other services, and it makes integration with LetsEncrypt/certbot easier.
+I also use an external database.

 ## Application configuration